 Usage | When to Use |

-Transcription is preferable when looking for accurate, permanent records accessible to everyone who needs them.
-Dictation is excellent for note-taking and reminders to be transcribed later.
+Transcription is preferable when seeking accurate, permanent records that are accessible to everyone who needs them.
+Dictation is excellent for note-taking and creating reminders that can be transcribed later.

 For example, doctors can save time dictating their patients’ notes instead of taking them in real-time.
 Real estate agents can dictate as they survey a house instead of scribbling notes.
 However, voice dictations must still be converted into physical or digital medical documentation.